USDA Certified Organic Cotton vs GOTS Certified Organic Cotton As Mattress Ingredients

 Any product that is certified under GOTS standards can be labeled organic.
 While other eco-labels for clothing and fabrics address raw materials, chemical finishes, or labor standards, the comprehensive GOTS certification is the only program out there that addresses all of those and then some.
 Raw materials must be certified organic under National Organic Program standards, and at least 70 percent of the final product must contain organic fibers.
 Because some clothes need a synthetic fiber for elasticity or durability, the standard allows up to 10 percent of the content to come from polyester or rayon (up to 25 percent for socks, leggings, and sportswear).

 WHAT IT MEANS: The next time you buy organic clothes, you can be confident you're getting what you pay for.
 The GOTS standard for textiles is just as strict as the USDA's organic standard for food, says Kelly O'Donnell, inspection coordinator at Oregon Tilth, one of 14 agencies accredited to certify farms and textile production facilities under GOTS.
 "We apply the same standard to our food, why not with our clothing?" she says.

-    Click to learn more about what is natural fiber.
+- Click to learn more about What is Natural Mattress Fiber?.

 - Click to read about How Is Cotton Harvested?.

 - Click to learn more about What's The Difference Between Short And Long Cotton?.